-At any time, the demand for a certain currency will either push it up or down in value relative to other currencies.
-Here are some basics about the currency market so that you can take the next step and start forex trading.
+At any time, the demand for a certain currency will push it either up or down in value relative to other currencies.
+Here are some basics about the currency market so you can take the next step and start forex trading.

 Currency Pairs Primer

 Before you enter your first trade, it's important to learn about currency pairs and what they signify.

-- Each forex pair will have a market price associated with it.
+Each forex pair will have a market price associated with it.
 The price refers to how much of the second currency it takes to buy one unit of the first currency.
-If the price of the EUR/USD currency pair is 1.3635, this means that it costs 1.3635 U.S. dollars to buy one euro.
+If the price of the EUR/USD currency pair is 1.3635, this means it costs 1.3635 U.S. dollars to buy one euro.

 To find out how many euros it costs to buy one U.S. dollar, flip the pair to USD/EUR: divide 1 by 1.3635 (or whatever the current rate is).
 In this instance, the result is 0.7334.
 It costs 0.7334 euros to buy one USD based on the current market price.
 The price of the currency pair constantly fluctuates, as transactions occur around the globe, 24 hours a day during the week.

 Market Pricing: A Quick Overview